Extra-base hit: Single game

 The modern-era record for most extra-base hits by one batter, in one game, is five, held by 16 different players, including Lou Boudreau, Joe Adcock, Willie Stargell, Steve Garvey, Shawn Green, Kelly Shoppach, Josh Hamilton, Jackie Bradley Jr., Kris Bryant, José Ramírez, Matt Carpenter, Alex Dickerson, Luis Urías, Adolis García, Shohei Ohtani, and most recently, Nick Kurtz.
 Adcock, Green, Hamilton, and Kurtz did so while hitting four home runs.
 In the postseason, Albert Pujols, Hideki Matsui, Bob Robertson, Frank Isbell and Enrique Hernández have all recorded four extra-base hits in a game.

 Consecutive games

 Paul Waner (1927) and Chipper Jones (2006) jointly hold the longest hitting streak for extra bases.
 Both players recorded extra-base hits in 14 consecutive games.
+(Note: Longest streak of consecutive games, in the regular season, requiring extra-base hits ≥ 1, sorted by most games matching criteria.)

 Team records

 The Boston Red Sox recorded 17 extra-base hits in a 29–4 victory against the St. Louis Browns in 1950.
 In the postseason, the team single game record for extra-base hits is 13, by the New York Yankees against the Red Sox in game 3 of the 2004 ALCS.
 Two teams have 9 extra-base hits in a World Series game, namely the 1925 Pittsburgh Pirates (in game 7 vs the Washington Senators) and the 2007 Boston Red Sox (game 1, vs the Colorado Rockies).

 The 2003 Boston Red Sox had 649 extra-base hits, the most by one team in a single season.